logrjam/NV_batch/README.md

 Wherever you unzipped this zip file will work.
 If you created a GitHub repository for this, use that location.
 2. In File Explorer, right click the path for this folder and copy it.
 3. Open Command Prompt and type: cd
-4. Paste file path and hit enter.
+4. Paste file path (with a space after cd) and hit enter.
 Command Prompt should now show the full path of the NV_batch folder
 5. Copy and paste the following three lines, hitting enter after each one:

 python -m venv WSOR_NV_env